swiftly-solution/documentation/docgen/output/events/gameevents/ondmbonusweaponstart.md

 ---

 # OnDmBonusWeaponStart
-This event is triggered when dm_bonus_weapon_start is triggered
+This event is triggered when dm_bonus_weapon_start is triggered.
 ::: tabs
 @tab Lua
 ```lua